Getting Started: workspace setup and first value

 How it connects

 Setup feeds every downstream workflow.
 The workspace profile populates proposal headers and PDF metadata.
-The Stripe connection is consumed by the execution panel when you initiate a payment after a proposal is signed.
+Payment handoff can be used after acceptance when payment setup is configured.
 Brand Kit governs how templates and live proposals render.
 Language settings are read by the AI at scope generation time.

-- Language → AI scope generation → proposal section content.
+- Language -> AI-assisted scope generation -> proposal section content.

 Next steps

-Once setup is complete, move through the first-value path in order: create a proposal from an intake brief, review and edit the AI-generated scope, send to your client, and when they sign, open the execution panel to initiate the kickoff payment.
+Once setup is complete, move through the first-value path in order: create a proposal from an intake brief, review and edit the AI-assisted scope, send to your client, and after acceptance use payment handoff if it is enabled.

 - Open Brand Kit and upload your logo and set your brand colours.